 This unique solution offers exemplary product quality, having one of the longest guarantee periods on the market, as well as being a trendy addition to any recreational area.

-Functionally, the result is that of a strong, sturdy shade option that gives excellent weather protection to children, who can now sit, eat and play underneath.
+Functionally, the result is that of a strong, sturdy free standing shade sail that gives excellent weather protection to children, who can now sit, eat and play underneath.
 In terms of a child’s imagination and wonder of the world, it goes well beyond that!
 The intended purpose was to inspire, excite and delight young children and this is exactly what the canopy does.

 With these types of shade structures, children are fascinated by the colours and the shapes.
 Although as adults these details may seem small, these are the wonders that ignite individuality in young children.
 It truly is one of our leading creative and ingenious solutions, one that we will continue to look back to as inspiration for future projects.

 “Faultless from start to finish, I have already recommended A&S Landscape to two other schools nearby.
 There were no problems at all!”

 Headteacher – Old Oak Primary School

 Old Oak Primary School is located in inner-city London.
 With the tag line ‘every child, every chance, every day,’ this primary school makes each day count for the children who attend.
 Although heavily community-based, the school is forever looking to the future, developing and implementing new ways to create the best learning environment.

 This was the second time we had collaborated with this school on a canopy project.
 We were delighted to be called back again, this time providing them with a shade sail shelter that will serve the school for years to come.
 Hearing their positive feedback yet again has also made us extremely happy.
 This vibrant primary school is not one we will be forgetting in a hurry!